 Another meta-study of people in several countries estimated the prevalence at 3.9%.

 Another study assessed the frequency of periodic limb movements of sleep in patients with a history of stroke.
 The relevance of limb movements to stroke has implications for secondary stroke prevention and stroke recovery.
 A recent study from 2010 in the Journal of Clinical Sleep Medicine, found a higher prevalence of periodic limb movements of sleep in 40 patients with a history of stroke compared to a control group.
 19 patients (47.5%) with a history of stroke and only 5 (12.5%) control patients were found to have periodic limb movements of sleep index over 5 per hour.
 The researchers concluded the stroke patients had both a higher prevalence and greater severity of periodic limb movements of sleep compared to the control group.

 A similar study found a 19% prevalence of periodic limb movements

 of sleep in a sample of congestive heart failure outpatients

 Restless leg syndrome is less common, affecting only 5% of the population.
 The main characteristic of RLS is a crawly feeling in the legs when the person is lying down.
-Both myoclonus and RLS cause insomnia.
-They are more common in men than women and tend to run in families.
+Both myoclonus and RLS can cause insomnia.
+Both are more common in men than women, and both tend to run in families.
 Neither of these parasomnias are understood at a deep biochemical level but they are thought to be related and derive from a dopaminergic dysfunction.

 Other neurologic conditions may mimic the muscle contractions of myoclonus.
 But these are more accurately referred to as: